mvogelgsang-art/Societal-OS-Betriebssystem/docs/executive_summary_en.md

 This is not a political decision — it is the consequence of a category error.

+It should also be noted that the state itself acts as a beneficiary of this misclassification:

+User charges, such as the HGV toll, do not flow back to the providers of the capital invested in the asset but instead into the general federal budget.
+The state thus collects revenue from a capital asset it did not finance itself and uses that revenue to cover consumption-related expenditures.

+This institutional allocation of revenue is not a political decision but the direct consequence of the equal tax treatment of expenses and asset exchanges.
+It reveals that the state is not merely an administrator but a structural beneficiary of this categorical error.

+This clarification does not alter the core of the argument but does specify the institutional impact of the misclassification.

 The Hidden Category Error
 The term tax is used for two fundamentally different processes:
 - consumptive public spending (police, courts, administration) → no asset